hieuminh65/flappybird_python/README.md

 # flappybird_python
-The legendary game - making with python, simple to understand
+The legendary game - making with python